← All posts

 • who approved it

-That is much easier when review is a system boundary instead of a cultural expectation.
+That becomes much easier when review is a system boundary instead of a cultural expectation.

 Without that structure, legal AI starts to behave like consumer software with a professional disclaimer attached.

 Model branding is easy to compare.
-Workflow discipline is harder, but much more important.
+Workflow discipline is harder and more revealing.

 • where draft becomes final